AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/AMLSchemaManager3_0/Instance.md

 AMLSchemaManager3_0.Instance Property
 =====================================
-AutomationML 2.1 APIGets the static default SchemaManager Instance for the CAEX-Schema Version 3.0 used in AutomationML
+Gets the static default SchemaManager Instance for the CAEX-Schema Version 3.0 used in AutomationML

   **Namespace:**  [Aml.Engine.Schema][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)